Geopolitics: Ancel, Braudel, and the rejection of determinism

+Lacoste and the renaissance of French geopolitics

 Due to the influence of German Geopolitik on French geopolitics, the latter were for a long time banished from academic works.
 In the mid-1970s, Yves Lacoste—a French geographer who was directly inspired by Ancel, Braudel and Vidal de la Blache—wrote La géographie, ça sert d'abord à faire la guerre (Geography first use is war) in 1976.
-This book—which is very famous in France—symbolizes the birth of this new school of geopolitics (if not so far the first French school of geopolitics as Ancel was very isolated in the 1930s–40s).
+This book symbolizes the birth of this new school of geopolitics (if not so far the first French school of geopolitics as Ancel was very isolated in the 1930s–40s).
 Initially linked with communist party evolved to a less liberal approach.
 At the end of the 1980s he founded the Institut Français de Géopolitique (French Institute for Geopolitics) that publishes the Hérodote revue.
 While rejecting the generalizations and broad abstractions employed by the German and Anglo-American traditions (and the new geographers), this school does focus on spatial dimension of geopolitics affairs on different levels of analysis.
 This approach emphasizes the importance of multi-level (or multi-scales) analysis and maps at the opposite of critical geopolitics which avoid such tools.
 Lacoste proposed that every conflict (both local or global) can be considered from a perspective grounded in three assumptions: